 "The Perfect Life" began in 1992, the year Sam Lee moved from England to teach Second grade in Harlem.
 Ten years later, and now a filmmaker, Sam went back to look for the kids who had once inspired her and...

-Director: Garrett Scott & Ian Olds
+Garrett Scott & Ian Olds

 Occupation: Dreamland is an unflinchingly candid portrait of a squad of American soldiers deployed in the doomed Iraq city of Falluja during the winter of 2004.
 A collective study of the soldiers unfolds as they patrol an environment of low-intensity...